-All the relevant, specific content knowledge and concepts for comprehensive sexuality education and reproductive health have been provided in the activities.
+All the relevant, specific content knowledge and concepts for CSE and reproductive health have been provided in the activities.
 The concepts have been selected to ensure that age-appropriate learning and application of knowledge happens for all learners.
 The concepts are directly linked to what you need to teach, and what your learners will know at the end of the activity.

-The concepts are listed, at length, so that you can use them to consolidate your teaching and check your learners' understanding of the concepts at the end.

-Your learners can also use the concepts to test their own understanding throughout the lesson.
-For each grade, a detailed concept map has been provided.
-The topics for the CAPS are linked to the concepts for comprehensive sexuality education for all the SLPs.
-A comprehensive glossary of terms that includes the definitions of the concepts is included in this guide.
+The concepts are listed for each SLP, and included with definitions in the glossary so that you can use them to consolidate your teaching and check your learners' understanding of the concepts at the end.
+For each grade, a detailed overview of the topics and concepts is provided.
+See the table showing SLPs At-a-Glance for each grade.
+The topics for the CAPS are linked to the concepts for CSE for all the SLPs.